-After Saturday, we’ve learned that if you want to learn how to strike the best pose, Bonnie Rodriguez is your girl.
-A fashion photographer who has worked on big ad campaigns and at Fashion Week, Bonnie knows there are certain techniques that help anyone look good.
+If you want to learn how to strike the best pose, Bonnie Rodriguez is your girl.
+A fashion photographer who’s worked on big ad campaigns and at Fashion Week, Bonnie knows the techniques that will help anyone look good.

 Lighting is everything and can make even a great pose look bad.
 Try to take your photos close to sunrise or sunset, when the sun is lower on the horizon and light hits you at a more flattering angle.
 If you take shots at Noon, you’re just asking for more shadows that highlight wrinkles and lots of other things.